papunmohanty/about_python/README.md

 But what if you change the context to a geek.
 Its' a Programming language, Scripting language however you may interpret, it depends on how much you know about Python and how you use it.

-Here is the actual Python's logo look likes
+Here is the actual Python's logo looks like

 <a href="https://live.staticflickr.com/3763/13541540425_63372041e1_z.jpg
 " target="_blank"><img src="https://live.staticflickr.com/3763/13541540425_63372041e1_z.jpg"